ARTICLE I. NAME.

 The Board of Directors shall have supervision, control, and direction of the affairs of the PSNCB, shall determine its policies or changes therein within the limits of the bylaws and Articles of Incorporation, shall actively pursue its purposes and shall have discretion in the disbursement of its funds.
 It may adopt such rules and regulations for the conduct of its business as shall be deemed advisable and may, in the execution of the power granted, appoint such agents and delegate such authority as it may consider necessary and advisable to fulfill the purposes of the corporation.

-The Board of Directors shall have the power to determine eligibility for certification or recertification, to withhold, withdraw, or revoke certification status or to apply appropriate disciplinary measures to certificants whose conduct is in violation of professional ethics as determined by the Policy and Procedure Manual approved by the Board and consistent with the International Society of Plastic Surgical Nurses (ISPAN) Standards of Practice.
+The Board of Directors shall have the power to determine eligibility for certification or recertification, to withhold, withdraw, or revoke certification status or to apply appropriate disciplinary measures to certificants whose conduct is in violation of professional ethics as determined by the Policy and Procedure Manual approved by the Board and consistent with the International Society of Plastic and Aesthetic Nurses (ISPAN) Standards of Practice.

 Section 2 Composition